top of page

 a.
 Global Weather Oscillations Inc.

-The Tropical South Pacific surface water temperature anomalies during the past 4 weeks from 10 July 2024 to 31 July 2024 (from to bottom in the graphic below).
+The Tropical South Pacific surface water temperature anomalies during the past 4 weeks from 18 December 2024 to 08 January 2025 (from to bottom in the graphic below).

 The yellow to red colors denote above normal warm water temperatures, the blue colors are the colder than normal surface water - dark blue shows areas of much below normal.

 b.
-NOAA - ENSO Neutral - La Niña) Watch - updated 16 September 2024
+NOAA - ENSO Neutral - La Niña) Watch - updated 13 January 2025

-La Niña Watch ENSO-neutral conditions are present.
+La Niña conditions are present.*

-2. Current Conditions - Expert Analysis by GWO - Updated 17 September 2024
+2. Current Conditions - Expert Analysis by GWO - Updated 14 January 2025

 a.
 Tropical Pacific Ocean Subsurface Temperatures